What we do

 BUILDING COMMON GOOD

 Our work calls people to play their part to strengthen the bonds of social trust - by putting Common Good principles into practice and by connecting with others of different opinions and backgrounds in shared purpose.

-Working in partnership, we support partners who host our one day Here: Now: Us Common Good workshops for lay people and Christian leaders, teachers who run our 10-week Common Good Schools programme, and church leaders who use our Common Good Builder process.
+Our resources include our Here: Now: Us People Common Good resources for lay people and Christian leaders, our 10-week Common Good Schools programme and our Common Good Builder process.